 How to make a vegan wellington

-1. Saute the onions, vegan “beef”, and garlic together in a skillet.
-Mash the lentils in a separate bowl.
-Add the beef mixture and flax eggs to the lentils and stir to combine.
+Mash the lentils in a large bowl until they’re slightly broken down.
+Add the cooled filling and flax eggs to the bowl and stir to combine.

-3. Fold the sides of the pastry over the top of the loaf.
+Fold the sides of the pastry over the top of the filling.
+Pinch to seal the edges.

-Place the assembled wellington on your pan seam side down.
-Brush the tops and sides with melted vegan butter and score the dough with a knife into a criss-cross pattern.
+Transfer the wellington to a sheet pan, seam side down.
+Brush the tops and sides with melted butter, then use a paring knife to score the top of the dough in a criss-cross pattern.

 Scoring (or slicing) puff pastry helps the steam escape from the filling and makes for a beautiful presentation.
-It’s easy!
-Just drag a sharp knife diagonally through the top of the wellington about 3 or 4 times and continue the other direction so you end up with a criss-cross pattern.
-Each slice should be 1-inch apart.
+To score, gently drag a sharp knife diagonally through the top of the wellington 3 or 4 times, then repeat going the other direction to end up with a criss-cross pattern.

 Frequently asked questions